symlara/README-generator/README.md

   - [License](#license)

   ## Description
-  This app is used to generate a README file that will help developers display an informative README in their repos
+  This app is used to generate a README file that will help developers display an informative README in their repos.
+This project was created using Node.js through the Terminal as well as the npm inquirer package.
+When a user answers each question in the terminal their inputs generate a README File in the dist folder of the repo.